 They’ve been linked to everything from obesity and reproduction problems to developmental delays in children.

-And there’s evidence in animals that they can cross the blood-brain barrier and get into our bloodstream, where they could potentially cause hormone disruption, nervous system problems, hearing issues and even cancer.
+Evidence also shows microplastics can cross the blood-brain barrier and get into our bloodstream, where they could potentially cause hormone disruption, nervous system problems and have been found to collect in artery plaque.

 Should you give up mussels, oysters and scallops?
 Well, that’s a personal decision.
 But the amount of plastic waste generated worldwide is expected to triple to 155-265 million metric tons per year by 2060, and more and more will find its way into our oceans.